-Several dozen have closed in the last few weeks due to landlord disputes including rising rents, owner fatigue, some that just didn’t catch on, and our changing tastes that sent diners and drinkers elsewhere.
+Several dozen have closed in these last few weeks due to landlord disputes including rising rents, owner fatigue, some that just didn’t catch on, and our changing tastes that sent diners and drinkers elsewhere.

 It’s a sad list, and hopefully does not include a favorite of yours.